MatthewPalmer9/animated-navbar/README.md

 | None      | N/A       |

 ## Back-end Documentation
-There is currently no back-end associated with this project
+There is currently no back-end associated with this project.

 ## Getting started
 To get the site running locally: